 The joy, the family squabbles, the pigging out!
-Feast your eyes on 10 movies centered around Turkey Day
+Feast your eyes on 10 tasty Turkey Day stories

 Pilgrims Trying every means available to get from New York to Chicago in time for the holiday, businessman Neal Page (Steve Martin, left) finds himself stuck with annoyingly chipper shower curtain ring salesman Del Griffith (John Candy, right) as a traveling companion.

 Family secret Del talks often about his wife, but there's a reason we never meet her.

 Memorable line Neal finally blows up at Del: ''And by the way, you know, when you're telling these little stories?
 Here's a good idea: Have a point.
 It makes it so much more interesting for the listener!''